awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisStandalone.ScaleUp.md

 ## Scaling Up Single\-Node Clusters for Redis \(Cluster Mode Disabled\) \(Console\)<a name="Scaling.RedisStandalone.ScaleUp.CON"></a>

 The following procedure describes how to scale up a single\-node Redis cluster using the ElastiCache Management Console\.
+During this process, your Redis cluster will continue to serve requests with minimal downtime\.

 **To scale up a single\-node Redis cluster \(console\)**